 Historical and government records can help you trace your heritage and build your family tree.
 The following resources may help with genealogical and family research:

 - State archives contain historical information including state census, microfilm, Native American records, and pioneer certificates.

-- Census Bureau's Genealogy Page provides resources that may help your search for historical information, including the newly released 1940 Census Data.
+- The U.S. Census Bureau's Genealogy Page provides resources that may help your search for historical information, including the recently released 1940 Census Data.

-- Nationwide Grave site Locator can help you find burial locations of veterans.
+- The Nationwide Gravesite Locator can help you find burial locations of veterans.

-- The Department of the Interior (DOI) provides a guide to exploring and tracing your Native American heritage
+- The Department of the Interior provides a guide to tracing your Native American heritage.

-- The Statue of Liberty - Ellis Island Foundation has 51 million passenger records in their searchable database which allows you to find family members that entered the United States through the famous port.
+- The Statue of Liberty - Ellis Island Foundation has 51 million passenger records in its searchable database which allows you to find family members who entered the United States through the famous port.